aws/aws-cli/awscli/examples/apigateway/get-models.rst

-**To get the per-region list of models for a REST API**
+**To get a list of models for a REST API**

 Command::

-  aws apigateway get-models --rest-api-id 1234123412 --region us-west-2
+  aws apigateway get-models --rest-api-id 1234123412

 Output::